SeatGuru shut down after 24 years. This is the site quietly replacing it.

 If you've tried visiting SeatGuru recently, you've probably noticed something jarring: the site that millions of travellers relied on for decades is gone.
 TripAdvisor shut SeatGuru down on 31 October 2025, and a gap opened up in how people plan a flight.
 The go-to resource for airline seat maps, colour-coded seat recommendations, and traveller reviews vanished overnight.

-So what happened, where do you go now, and which alternative actually lives up to what SeatGuru offered?
+So what happened, where do you go now, and which alternative is closest to the job SeatGuru used to do?

 Why did SeatGuru shut down?

-SeatGuru had been around since 2001 — a remarkable run for any website.
+SeatGuru had been around since 2001 — 24 years is a long life for any website.
 TripAdvisor acquired it in 2007, and for a while, not much changed.
 The seat maps kept getting updated, the community kept leaving reviews, and frequent flyers kept bookmarking their favourite layouts.

-But behind the scenes, things were shifting.
-TripAdvisor went through several rounds of restructuring, and SeatGuru's business model — which relied primarily on display advertising — became increasingly difficult to justify.
-Maintaining accurate seat maps for hundreds of aircraft configurations across dozens of airlines is an enormous, ongoing effort.
-When airlines reconfigure cabins, someone has to update those maps.
-That takes dedicated staff, partnerships with airlines, and a level of operational investment that TripAdvisor decided wasn't worth it.
+Behind the scenes, things had been shifting for years.
+TripAdvisor went through several rounds of restructuring, and SeatGuru's business model, which relied primarily on display advertising, became harder to justify.
+Maintaining accurate seat maps across hundreds of aircraft configurations takes dedicated staff, airline partnerships, and ongoing investment that TripAdvisor decided wasn't worth continuing.

 By mid-2025, updates had already slowed to a crawl.
-Many seat maps were outdated, showing configurations that airlines had retired months or even years earlier.
-The final shutdown on 31 October 2025 was, in many ways, a formality — SeatGuru had been dying a slow death for a while.
+Many seat maps showed configurations airlines had retired years earlier.
+The formal shutdown on 31 October 2025 was a conclusion to a decline that had been running for half a decade.

 What travellers lost